9th International r3.0 Conference 2022

 About the Conference

-We are pleased to announce the 9th International r3.0 Conference, convening the 6th and 7th of September 2022 in a hybrid setup (face-to-face at Amsterdam’s ‘Pakhuis de Zwijger’ and online via livestream).
+The 9th International r3.0 Conference is a wrap.
+It was held on the 6th and 7th of September 2022 in a hybrid setup (face-to-face at Amsterdam’s ‘Pakhuis de Zwijger’ and online via livestream).

 The focal themes of the four Plenary sessions in this year’s Conference reflects the priorities we at r3.0 pursue in collaboration with our broad community of Partners to advance our Work Ecosystem.